ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 sidebar_position: 5
 ---

-This guide outlines the process to deploy `token bridge contracts` for your Orbit chain using the Orbit SDK.
-As highlighted in the [introduction page](introduction.md), deploying a token bridge is a crucial step after initializing your Orbit chain, enabling the bridging of ERC-20 tokens to and from your Orbit chain.
+This guide outlines the process of deploying `token bridge contracts` for your Orbit chain using the Orbit SDK.

+As highlighted in the [introduction page](introduction.md), deploying a token bridge is a crucial step after initializing your Orbit chain, enabling the bridging of `ERC-20` tokens to and from your Orbit chain.

 For a practical approach, we recommend the following examples from the Orbit SDK repository: